-Staff Member Responsibilities During the Transfer/Promotion Process
+Staff Member Responsibilities During the Promotion and/or Transfer Process

 During the transfer or promotion process resulting from a staff member applying to a position with a higher grade, staff members seeking opportunities in other areas of Berklee must initiate the following process:

 - Staff members must apply online through Workday for the position of interest.
-Résumés of internal applicants will be reviewed by the Human Resources recruiter.
+Résumés of internal applicants will be reviewed by the human resources recruiter.

 - Staff members who meet the requirements and qualifications for the position will be interviewed by the recruiter, and their résumés will be submitted to the hiring manager.

 - If a staff member is identified as a final candidate, the staff member and prospective manager must notify the staff member’s current manager to inform them, and a reference check must be conducted.